ni/VireoSDK/CONTRIBUTING.md

 There are two primary workflows for testing your local Vireo changes in other npm based applications:

 ### Testing on your local machine
-If you have a JavaScript application on your local machine that relies on vireo as a dependency you can do the following:
+If you have a JavaScript application on your local machine that depends on Vireo you can do the following:
 - Checkout / make sure the package.json and package-lock.json are editable
 - In the directory with the package.json file run:
   ```console